aberkie/craft-shortener/README.md

 Requred.
 Choose either bit.ly, j.mp, or bitly.com to use for your shortened URLs.

 ####Custom Short Domain
 Optional.
 Enter your branded short domain that you have [registered with bitly](https://bitly.com/a/custom_domain_settings).
-Entering anythign in this box will override the Domain setting above.
+Entering anything in this box will override the Domain setting above.

 ##Usage
 Shortener can be used from any template or plugin.